 What’s being done to address the summer water supply problem?
 Testing of new bores in Conders Bend Road was completed during the winter of 2016.
 The testing was necessary to prove the yields from the well are going to meet current and future demand.
-On completion of satisfactory testing, Council will apply for resource consent to use the water for Renwick urban water supply.
-The construction of a pipeline and pumping infrastructure to provide this new water to the Renwick Community is programmed for 2018/19.
+Council has a resource consent to use the water for Renwick urban water supply.
+The construction of a pipeline and pumping infrastructure to provide this new water to the Renwick Community is programmed for 2020/21.

 In the meantime it will be necessary to implement water restrictions over summer when the current wells are unable to meet demand.

 Use of asbestos cement pipe in water supplies

 Asbestos cement pipes were used around the world for providing drinking water during the 1980s and 1990s.

 There have been numerous studies to show there are no health issues associated with the use of this pipe for carrying drinking water.
 Their use has since been discontinued for a variety of reasons, including the fact that they fracture with earth movements such as earthquakes.
 Human health impacts only occur if asbestos fibre dust is inhaled directly into the lungs.